-MCDA wellness staff has worked with the Milwaukee Christian Center to pilot a culturally appropriate Stepping On program this year.
-However, to date, no Stepping On workshops have been held at the MCC, due to staff turnover and then COVID-19.
+MCDA wellness staff worked with the Milwaukee Christian Center to pilot a culturally appropriate Stepping On program n 2020.
+However, no Stepping On workshops have been held at the MCC, due to staff turnover and then COVID-19.
+Due to the end of funding for Milwaukee Christian Center's Stepping On pilot, the program will not go on at this time.
+The staff has expressed interest in getting involved in Stepping On sometime in the future, so we will keep our communication open so that we can involve them again when the timing is right for them.